justjanne/SteamAudio-Java/README.md

 This library supports Windows (i386/x86_64), Linux (i386/x86_64) and macOS.
 Only Linux-x86_64 was tested at this time.

+##Build

+To build the library, run `./gradlew :lib:jar :make`.

+To run the demo, run `./gradlew :demo:run`

 ##Documentation

 The Javadoc is available here: http://dl.kuschku.de/javadoc/steamaudio-java